sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 - A configurable SambaStudio connector.
 The connector generates answers from a deployed model.
 - A configurable integration with a third-party vector database.
-- An implementation of a semantic search workflow using [Langchain LCEL](https://python.langchain.com/v0.1/docs/expression_language/)
+- An implementation of a semantic search workflow using [Langchain LCEL](https://python.langchain.com/v0.1/docs/expression_language/) or [LangGraph](https://langchain-ai.github.io/langgraph/#why-langgraph)
-- An implementation of a semantic search workflow using [LangGraph](https://langchain-ai.github.io/langgraph/#why-langgraph)
 - Prompt construction strategies.

 This sample is ready-to-use.
 We provide: